CiscoDevNet/terraform-provider-aci/README-BULK.md

 ## Warnings

-This plugin adds the fields related to bulk operations to the Terraform state file.
+This plugin adds the bulk operations fields to Terraform's state file.
 Bulk operations are experimental, be careful using them in production setups.